Plot: After Tod and Copper meet, but before they grow up, they go to a festival where Copper joins a band….That’s about it.

 Cash tries to make up with Dixie, but fails, so he goes to recruit Copper.

 Copper and Tod….are not only allowed to ride the Merry-Go-Round, but they’re the only ones on it.
 Not only is it improbable that a ride at a pretty popular town fair is completely empty in the middle of the day, but rides are usually turned off when no human is riding them.
-I mean, the operators could’ve put Copper and Tod on the ride and turned it on, but that seems kinda mean, actually.
+The operators could’ve put Copper and Tod on the ride and turned it on, but that seems kinda mean, actually.

 Cash asks Copper if he’ll be willing to join the group full-time, but Copper says he’ll only do it if Tod’s allowed to join too since he’s his best friend.
 Cash asks Tod to sing and he proves that he’s insanely awful, so Cash says he can be the entourage, which he basically explains as being an equipment manager/lackey for Copper and the others while they sing.
 Tod doesn’t really want to, but since Copper really wants to join the band, he agrees.